Nirbhaya convict Mukesh Singh moves SC challenging rejection of mercy plea by President

 The advocate appearing for two of the four death row convicts in the 2012 Nirbhaya gang rape and murder case moved the Patiala House Court on Friday alleging that the Tihar jail authorities are delaying in handing over certain documents.

-Advocate AP Singh moved an application alleging that the jail authorities are yet to release the documents which are required to file curative petitions for Akshay Kumar Singh (31) and Pawan Singh (25).
+Advocate A P Singh moved an application alleging that the jail authorities are yet to release the documents which are required to file curative petitions for Akshay Kumar Singh (31) and Pawan Singh (25).

 The Supreme Court had recently dismissed the curative petitions of other two convicts Vinay and Mukesh Singh.